 (3) The Acts Interpretation Act 1915, and other Acts, of South Australia do not apply to the National Gas Law as set out in the Schedule to the South Australian Act in its application, with modifications, as a law of Western Australia.

+[Section 9 amended by No. 42 of 2010 s.
+184.]

 Part 3 — Regulations for the National Gas Access (Western Australia) Law

 10. Making regulations